georne/rclone/docs/content/webdav.md

 user = YourEmailAddress
 pass = encryptedpassword
 ```

+### Sharepoint with NTLM ###

+Hosted Sharepoint instances that are not tied to OneDrive accounts can use NTLM authentication.

 #### Required Flags for SharePoint ####
 As SharePoint does some special things with uploaded documents, you won't be able to use the documents size or the documents hash to compare if a file has been changed since the upload / which file is newer.